bizhan-laripour/Bash/README.md

 # Snake

-Snake is a bash file that creates the snake game. in this point
+Snake is a bash file that creates the snake game. in this point i dont handle game over .